LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

       :c:type:`MRIStepInnerResetAccumulatedError` functions should be provided, or not; if only one is provided then MRIStep will disable multirate temporal adaptivity and call neither.

-      This function peforms a different role within MRIStep than the :c:type:`MRIStepInnerResetFn`, and thus an implementation should make no assumptions about the frequency/ordering of calls to either.
+      This function performs a different role within MRIStep than the :c:type:`MRIStepInnerResetFn`, and thus an implementation should make no assumptions about the frequency/ordering of calls to either.